Welcome to SINephile 🎬

 Now Showing

-Your regularly scheduled programming.
-Reviews of new films, cultural takedowns, and whatever may have just re-entered the conversation.
+Reviews of new films, cultural takedowns, and whatever film may have just re-entered the conversation.

-Musical accompaniment supplied for your reads at the top, a sign-off with the trailer at the bottom, featuring performance metrics, and slapped with my SINemeter and DEFCON scores for a little added fun.
+Soundtrack accompaniment supplied for your reads at the top, a sign-off with the trailer at the bottom, featuring performance metrics, and slapped with SINemeter and DEFCON scores for a little added fun.

 See what’s pulling focus in Now Showing →